Minnesota Department of Corrections

 3. Prior incident of sexual victimization reported to field services:

-a) If field services staff become aware of a prior incident of sexual abuse within a correctional field services setting, he/she must:
+a) If field services staff become aware of a prior incident of sexual abuse within a correctional field services or other confinement setting, he/she must:

 (1) Immediately consult with his/her supervisor regarding appropriate actions; and